carpentries/instructor-training/episodes/11-practice-teaching.md

 > 5. After everyone has given feedback on all of the videos,
 >     return to the main group and put everyone's feedback about you into the Etherpad.
 >
-> **Distributed trainings:**
-> Your Trainer will split the group into virtual break-out rooms.
-Follow the instructions above
-> but do not record each other.
-Instead, give each person feedback immediately after they finish their
-> turn teaching.
 >
 > This exercise should take about 25 minutes.
 {: .challenge}